-To ensure seamless adoption, the GTCO Board has approved the implementation roadmap for these new sustainability disclosure standards, reinforcing
+To ensure seamless adoption, the GTCO Board has approved the implementation roadmap for these new sustainability disclosure standards, reinforcing our commitment to transparency and alignment with global sustainability best practices.

 Strategic Partnerships for a Low-Carbon Economy

 As part of our climate risk policy commitments, GTCO actively fosters collaborations that drive sustainable finance and support the energy transition.
 These partnerships are integral to our Corporate Social Responsibility (CSR) efforts and reinforce our role in facilitating environmental sustainability.